sensible-hq/sensible-docs/readme-sync/v0/welcome/00 - draft-overview.md

 ![image-20240610110005965](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20240610110005965.png)

-As the preceding image shows, Sensible's workflow contains the following steps: (TODO: add links to all of these?)
+As the preceding image shows, Sensible's workflow contains the following steps: (TODO: add links to all of these steps)

 1. **Ingest:** Convert the document (PDF, Microsoft document, or image) to text.

 2. **Classify**: Use a user-defined endpoint to classify the document according to the best-fitting user-configured extraction processor.

 3. **Extract** The processor returns the extraction using *SenseML*, a highly configurable document-specific query language that uses both LLMs and layout-based extraction rules.
 Write the queries yourself, or leverage our open-source library.
-Write rules in generalized templates for free-form documents like contracts, or in layout-specific templates for high-volume, standardized documents like 1044 tax forms.
+Write rules in generalized templates for free-form documents like rental contracts, or in layout-specific templates for high-volume, standardized documents like 1044 tax forms.
 Optionally validate each extraction using user-configured logical rules.

 For more information, see TODO DEVOPS OVERVIEW LINK.